henriksson-lab/itk-rs/README.md

-# nitk — Native ITK in Rust
+# itk-rs — Native ITK in Rust

 A Rust translation of [ITK](https://itk.org/) (Insight Segmentation and Registration Toolkit), the C++ medical image processing library.